Inferara/inferara.com/content/blog/commit-to-marriage-with-tla-plus-2.md

 The new value of $\text{tmPrepared'}$ equals to its value and a union with the set of on element $r$, in another words, it adds $r$ to the set $\text{tmPrepared}$.

-The entire $UNCHANGED$ formula is an equivalent to $\land rmState' = rmState \land tmState' = tmState \land msgs' = msgs$ which asserts that the values of $rmState$, $rmState$, and $msgs$ remain unchanged.
+The entire $UNCHANGED$ formula is an equivalent to $\land rmState' = rmState \land tmState' = tmState \land msgs' = msgs$ which asserts that values of $rmState$, $rmState$, and $msgs$ remain unchanged.

-In this formula, the first two conjunctions have no primes.
+> In this formula, the first two conjunctions have no primes.
 They are conditions on the first step of the step and called enabling conditions.
 They should go at the beginning of a formula.
+{.note}

-The order of conjuncts make sense, like here the third conjunct declares adding an element $r$ into the $tmPrepared'$ set and all subsequent step occur with $r$ in $tmPrepared$ that implies $tmPrepared$ remain unchanged, because it said to contain either an element or not, it cannot contain two copies of $r$.
+The order of conjuncts makes sense, like here the third conjunct declares adding an element $r$ into the $tmPrepared'$ set and all subsequent step occur with $r$ in $tmPrepared$ that implies $tmPrepared$ remain unchanged, because it said to contain either an element or not, it cannot contain two copies of $r$.
 In another words, on this step $r$ was moved to the $tmPrepared'$ set but not to the $tmPrepared$ set and then _assigned_ to the $tmPrepared'$.

-In two-phase commit every resource manager has an identical role, they are interchangeable.
+In TwoPhase commit every resource manager has an identical role, they are interchangeable.
 In TCL the set of possible interchangeable permutations is called a symmetry set.
 TLC will check fewer states if the model sets a symmetry set to a set of model values.

-Beware that TLC may miss errors if you claim a set is a symmetry set when it is not.
+> Beware that TLC may miss errors if you claim a set is a symmetry set when it is not.
+{.danger}

 To check that the two-phase commit is an actual transaction commit protocol we should check that formula $TCConsistent$ of the $TCommit$ spec, which asserts that one resource manager cannot commit if another aborts, is also an invariant of the spec.

 The statement `INSTANCE TCommit` imports the definitions from $TCommit$ into module $TwoPhase$.

-So, in order to ensure the spec has no errors, you need to add both $TPTypeOK$ and $TCConsistent$ invariants into the TLA+ toolbox.
+So, in order to ensure the spec has no errors, you need to add **both** $TPTypeOK$ and $TCConsistent$ invariants into the TLA+ toolbox.

+## Conclusion

+In this blog post, we considered the _Transaction Commit_ and _Two-Phase Commit_ algorithms.
+We have learned how to define multi-parties protocols, records, and symmetry sets.
+In the next blog, we will cover the Learning $TLA^+$ course part explaining the _Paxos_ algorithm.

+## Notes

 If you experience with errors (such as "unknown operator TPInit") when trying to run a model, check this thread https://groups.google.com/u/1/g/tlaplus/c/REfGFm9bJMU/m/BuJ9N8NnGwAJ.